linanqiu/econ-w3213-recitation-notes/README.md

 If you're interested in compiling the LaTeX files itself, here's what you need

-- `dominatrix` by @kenlimmj.
+- [dominatrix](https://github.com/kenlimmj/dominatrix) by [kenlimmj](https://github.com/kenlimmj/).
 Excellent LaTeX drop-in package that solves most of the problems you'll ever have
-- TexLive 2013 and above, with `pgfplot` updated to the latest version.
+- [TexLive](http://www.tug.org/texlive/) and above, with `pgfplot` updated to the latest version.
 Otherwise, the compiler throws errors for the `tikzpicture` graphs.

-That's really all. `dominatrix` forces you to compile using XeTeX in case you insist on doing otherwise.
+That's really all.
+Dominatrix forces you to compile using XeTeX in case you insist on doing otherwise.